JhimmieC137/paystack-api-integration-test/README.md

 ## Testing
 To run the unit and integrations tests on the app, navigate to the `tests` folder and run the command `python pytest`.

-This application as also been deploeyed to a live server @ [jimi.theupfolio.com](https://jimi.theupfolio.com/)
+This application as also been deployed to a live server @ [jimi.theupfolio.com](https://jimi.theupfolio.com/)